ptmkenny/markdown/README.md

 This module provides Markdown integration for Drupal.

 The Markdown syntax is designed to co-exist with HTML, so you can set up input formats with both HTML and Markdown support.
 It is also meant to be as human-readable as possible when left as "source".

-There is current an issue open to make CommonMark the "official" [Drupal Coding Standard].
+There is current an issue open to make [CommonMark] the "official" [Drupal Coding Standard].

-While there are several types of PHP Markdown parsing libraries out there, this module requires [thephpleague/commonmark] as the default/fallback parser in a preemptive acceptance of the [Drupal Coding Standard].
+While there are several types of PHP Markdown parsing libraries out there, this module requires [league/commonmark] as the default/fallback parser in a preemptive acceptance of the [Drupal Coding Standard].

 This module also supports additional PHP Markdown parsers for backwards compatibility reasons and in an effort to open up other options, should you desire a different solution:

-- [erusev/parsedown]
+- [erusev/parsedown] - `composer require erusev/parsedown`
-- [michelf/php-markdown]
+- [michelf/php-markdown] - `composer require michelf/php-markdown`

 ## Try out a demonstration!